Kininia/Network-Protocol-Simulation/Appendix.md

 git fetch
 git checkout -t origin/master
 ```
-<div style="page-break-after: always;"></div>

 # 3. Running the simulator
 The simulator is built to run in the system terminal.
 The simulator first runs a simulation for each of the network protocols implemented then it parses the data from the dumped .pcap files into .dat files for the plotting program.
 Each protocol implemented has both a client and a server class.
-A diagram of the entire simulator is shown in figure 1.
+A diagram of the entire simulator is shown below.

 <img style="float: middle;" src="https://cloud.githubusercontent.com/assets/11329652/23824590/8124eca0-0679-11e7-9597-72988b1baa84.PNG" alt="Simulator class diagram" width="800"/>